Doing it the Amazon way: A Black Friday Customer Success Story?

 Our view?
 That Amazon is overall ‘functional’ and ‘efficient’, yet at times ‘impersonal’.
-But what really stood out were the stories of an emotional connection:

 Make it more human.

 Dr Thomas de Zengotita, a media anthropologist and author of Mediated, believes that acknowledgement – our need for validation and empathy from others – is one of our most vital needs.
 All mammals want attention.
-Only human beings need acknowledgment, and this is fundamental to making us human.
+Only human beings need acknowledgement, and this is fundamental to making us human.